erincatto/box2c/docs/simulation.md

 be set to zero.

 ### Bullets
-Game simulation usually generates a sequence of transorms that are played at some frame rate.
+Game simulation usually generates a sequence of transforms that are played at some frame rate.
 This is called discrete simulation.
 In discrete simulation, rigid bodies can move by a large amount in one time step.
 If a physics engine doesn't account for the large motion, you may see some objects incorrectly pass through each other.
-This effect is called tunneling.
+This effect is called *tunneling*.

 By default, Box2D uses continuous collision detection (CCD) to prevent dynamic bodies from tunneling through static bodies.
 This is done by